MySQL

 false

-• For this setting to take effect, you must also set execution.checkpointing.checkpoints-after-tasks-finish.enabled to true.
+• For this configuration to take effect, you must set execution.checkpointing.checkpoints-after-tasks-finish.enabled to true.

 scan.read-changelog-as-append-only.enabled

-Specifies whether to convert the changelog stream to an append-only stream.
+Specifies whether to convert the changelog data stream to an append-only data stream.

 No